 By submitting this form, you consent to receive emails from Easy Chicken Recipes.

-The huli huli sauce and marinade is the star of the show in this simple grilled chicken recipe.
+The real star of my huli huli chicken recipe is the marinade, which pulls double-duty as a basting and serving sauce.
 Brown sugar adds a rich sweetness, and helps caramelize the meat.
 Ketchup, soy sauce, and rice vinegar create a balanced, tangy-sweet flavor.
 While fresh ginger and garlic bring a bold kick.
+Marinating for 2 hours will add plenty of flavor, but a full 8 hours in the fridge allows the flavors to really penetrate the chicken before grilling.

 Equipment